 Want to learn to swim or improve your skills?
 Aquatics has swim lessons for kids and adults.
-View our upcoming sessions below!Youth Swim Lessons Adult Swim Lessons Private Swim Lessons
+View information and upcoming sessions below!Youth Swim Lessons Adult Swim Lessons Private Swim Lessons

 Have questions about how to get registered in an Aquatics program?
 Or, just want more information about the Leach Center pool and spa areas?
 Call the Aquatics Office at 850.644.0556 during Leach Center operating hours or 850.644.4531, Mondays through Fridays, 9:00 am until 5:00 pm.
 You can also send us an email or visit our staff on the pool deck at the Leach Center.